First of all, what are wax melts?

 The best part about using Wax melts Instead of candles is they are typically more aromatic than standard candles.
 The reason for this is wax melts are heated slowly and release the scent without burning the scented oils in the wax.
 This allows the Melting wax to continue releasing scent without the fragrance evaporating as quickly.

 Now it’s time to learn how to get the most out of your favorite wax melts with proper care and storage.
 Believe it or not, these simple, common sense tips will help you get the most out of your favorite wax melts.

 1. Keep your wax melts away from heat sources and direct sunlight when not in use.

 2. Keep your Wax melts in an out of the way, cool place, such as a drawer or small decorative box.
 You will also want to try to keep them on a flat surface.
 This helps to prevent your wax melts from deforming or loosing scent.

 3. Use a protective collar around your warmer to prevent staining.
 These are easily available in most big box stores.

-4. To have the best scent throw each time you use your wax melts, be sure Clean your wax warmer after each use.
+4. How to clean a wax warmer?
+Now this is important, to have the best scent throw each time you use your wax melts, be sure Clean your wax warmer after each use.
 To do this, simply take a paper towel (or try cotton balls to absorb the melted wax) and scoop your wax while it’s still warm (but not hot).
 Once the left over wax is removed, use safe sanitizing spray or boil your wax bowl to disinfect.